streetDawgg/streetDawgg/README.md

 - 👋 Hi, I’m Ben(streetDawgg)
 - 👀 I’m interested in Creating Software and doing networks
-- 🌱 I’m currently learning CISCO and JavaScript
+- 🌱 I’m currently learning JavaScript and Node
 - 💞️ I’m looking for a Job that will help me grow
 - 📫 How to reach me ---- Bartolazobenezer@gmail.com
 - 😄 Pronouns: ...